rahulcse1/Techwalk-DataStructure/README.md

 # DataStructure
-My Algo and data structure code.
+My Algorithm and data structure code.

-Just writting some data structure and algo code for self learning purpose.
+Just writing some data structure and Algorithm code for self learning purpose.